How to Detect Dirty Stream Attacks on Android Apps Using AI

 2. Threat-Events™ ON > In-App Detection

 When this setting is used, Appdome detects stream manipulation and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing, enforcement, and user notification.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Prevent Stream Manipulation Intelligence and Control in Mobile Apps.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ to Prevent Prevent Stream Manipulation Intelligence and Control in Mobile Apps.

 3. Threat-Events™ ON > In-App Defense

-When this setting is used, Appdome detects and defends against Stream Manipulation (same as Appdome Enforce) and passes Appdome’s Threat-Event™ attack intelligence the app’s business logic for processing.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Prevent Stream Manipulation Intelligence and Control in Mobile Apps.
+When this setting is used, Appdome detects and defends against Stream Manipulation (same as Appdome Enforce) and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Prevent Prevent Stream Manipulation Intelligence and Control in Mobile Apps.

-4. Click Build My App at the bottom of the Build Workflow (shown in Figure 3).
+2. Initiate the build command either by clicking Build My App at the bottom of the Build Workflow (shown in Figure 4) or via your CI/CD as described in Section 2.1.4.

 Congratulations!
 The Prevent Stream Manipulation protection is now added to the mobile app